 Rather, first, an employee must show that he or she sought medical treatment for a work-related injury.
 If the employer later retaliates against the worker, the employee must show that the employer was aware of the worker’s attempt to exercise his or her right to workers’ compensation benefits.
 Ideally, the worker should file an incident report as soon as possible following the work-related injury.
 This would show the employer’s awareness of the worker’s attempt to claim workers’ compensation.
 The worker should keep records of any medical treatment sought for the injury.

 There are time limits within which a worker must file a retaliation claim based on workers’ compensation laws.
 In addition to protections provided under workers’ compensation law, state and federal discrimination and family leave laws may protect a worker from being discriminated against due to a work-related injury.

-If your employer retaliated or discriminated against you for filing a workers’ compensation claim, or discouraged you from filing a claim, contact the AZ Hometown Law Firm at 602-495-1005.
+If your employer retaliated or discriminated against you for filing a workers’ compensation claim, or discouraged you from filing a claim, contact the AZ Hometown Lawyers at 602-495-1005.

 Workmans Comp AZ | Best Workers Compensation Lawyer

 workmans comp az, workers compensation az, arizona department of labor workers comp. arizona work comp, workers compensation arizona, arizona workers compensation laws. state of arizona workers compensation, arizona workmans comp laws, az workers compensation benefits, arizona state workers compensation, az state fund workers comp. is workers compensation required in arizona, ica claims. industrial compensation, industrial claims, arizona state compensation fund, az workers compensation requirements, industrial compensation claims. arizona workers compensation maximum benefit, arizona workers compensation, arizona workmans comp rates. workers comp commission, workers compensation phone number, az claim